 The areas of Garfield with the highest median home values are north of Cedar Run Road.
 Areas of Garfield with the lowest median home values include the area between US 31 and Veterans Drive north of South Airport Road, and the areas between South Airport Road and Hartman and Hammond Roads.

 Data Source: United States Census Bureau

-Charter Township of Garfield 3848 Veterans Drive Traverse City, MI 49684 Phone: 231.941.1620 Fax: 231.941.1688
+3848 Veterans Drive Traverse City, MI 49684 Phone: 231.941.1620 Fax: 231.941.1688